karanmattewal/Newsletter_2022/Content/EE/EE.md

 **Industrial Visit to NPTI , Nangal** :

-An industrial visit to NPTI (National Power Training Institute) by Electrical Engineering Department was organized for Students.
-The visit held at two different days depending upon the batch.
-Around 150 students visited the Institute with EED faculty.

-- ***The organisation of the event*** :
-Er.
-Piyush Kumar Singh, Assistant Director (Thermal), Er.
-Saurabh Mahajan, Assistant Director (Hydel) of NPTI gave interactive lecture to students about the emerging technologies in the power plant with a need of Renewable Sources.
-The Students were shown Simulator for the nearby Plant and experienced the practical application of the subjects , they studied in the college.
-The Department is more keen to organize such industrial visits in future.
+An industrial visit to NPTI (National Power Training Institute), Nagal by Electrical Engineering Department was organized for Third year Students.
+Around 85 students visited the Institute with EED faculty.Er.
+Saurabh Mahajan, Assistant Director of NPTI gave interactive lecture to students about the emerging technologies in the power plant with a need of Renewable Sources.
+The students were shown Simulator for the nearby Plant and experienced the practical application of the subjects, they studied in the college.

 ![NPTI](Images/NPTI1.jpeg)